garystafford/generator-node-restify-mongodb/README.md

 grunt coverage
 ```

-Grunt uses the grunt-mocha-istanbul module to execute the same set of jasmine-node tests as shown above.
+Grunt uses the grunt-mocha-istanbul module to execute the same set of jasmine-node tests.
  Based on those tests, the application's code coverage (statement, line, function, and branch coverage) is displayed.

 You may test the running application, directly, by cURLing the '/widgets' endpoints.